dartmoon-io/aos-responsive/README.md

 <div data-aos="fade-up" data-md-aos="fade-right">...</div>
 ```

-So now on mobile will get the beautiful `fade-up` animation, while starting from the `md` breakpoint you will have `fade-right`.
+So now on mobile we will get the beautiful `fade-up` animation, while starting from the `md` breakpoint you will have `fade-right`.

 ### Default breakpoints
 Breakpoints have been inspired by [Tailwind CSS](https://tailwindcss.com/docs/breakpoints).